Iglesia de la Santa Cruz (Inguanzo)

 Iglesia de la Santa Cruz (Inguanzo) is a Roman Catholic church in Asturias, Spain.
-Its steeple has been closed to the public since recent years due to collapse fears.
-It is a small church, however it is greatly attended during festivities by both locals and foreigners.
+Its steeple has been closed to the public in recent years due to collapse fears.
+It is a small church; however, it is greatly attended during festivities by both locals and foreigners.

 History

 It was commissioned in 1780 by Pedro de Alonso Díaz in the baroque style.
-It is single-storied with a dome topped with a Latin cross.
+It is single storied with a dome topped with a Latin cross.
 It also possesses an annexed bell tower.

 On 17 January the attendees honour Saint Anton, and on 3 May the honour the Holy Cross.
 They are featured celebrations in the Asturian calendar.